smmoosavi/jsx-xml/README.md

   ]
 }
 ```
-Also you can use `babel-plugin-jsx-pragmatic` if you don't want to import JSXXML in every pages.
+You can also use `babel-plugin-jsx-pragmatic` to avoid importing JSXXML in every page.

 ```json
 {